Skip to main content

 Ticket Volume 830 2600 Low performers are above global 75 percentile

-While our study clearly establishes that employee engagement has a strong impact on customer experience, the real question is, how can companies foster a culture and work environment that engages employees?
+While our study clearly establishes that employee engagement has a substantial impact on customer experience, the real question is, how can companies foster a culture and work environment that engages employees?

-How engagement surveys can increase employee engagement.
+How engagement surveys can increase employee engagement

 A great place to start is engagement surveys.
-Engagement surveys allow you to gain insight and collect feedback on what your employees like and what they’d like to see improved at your organization.
+Engagement surveys are a type of employee survey that allows you to gain insight and collect feedback on what your employees like and what they’d like to see improved at your organization.
 When we looked at engagement survey data from top-performing customer service reps, three main themes emerged.
-Highly performing employees valued these three things the most:

-Use our guide to map your company’s employee experience
+A guide to mapping your employee experience

 Download the guide